 Specific resins available with a variety of width and gauge combinations to fit your custom applications.

-Encore Poly is a leader in polyethylene bags, sheeting and stretch film for a variety of industries and uses.
+Encore Poly is a leader in polyethylene bags, plastic sheeting, box or carton liners and stretch film for a variety of industries and uses.
 We provide direct from manufacturer service and prices for stock as well as custom products.
 Our goal is to continue to work diligently to accommodate your needs.
 Contact us with any inquiries you may have and we will produce a solution tailored to your specific requirements.
 You can reach our sales department at 201-845-4510.